 approximately the same number of four-year-olds would contribute to RT analyses as in

 Experiment 1.
 Children were recruited and participated at the Boston Children’s Museum or the Harvard Lab for Developmental Studies.
 One child began the task but did not complete more than two trials and was excluded from analysis.
-One other child participated but was excluded for parental , leaving us with 33 four-year-olds in our final sample (M = 53.27 months, 15 males).
+One other child participated but was excluded for parental interference, leaving us with 33 four-year-olds in our final sample (M = 53.27 months, SD = 3.20 months, 15 males).

 Experimental Setup, Stimuli, & Counterbalancing.
 All aspects of Experiment 2 were identical to those of Experiment 1, except that we encouraged children to obtain 20 stamps (i.e., 60 correct trials).
 We did this to maximize the number of children who could be included in RT analyses.